Faculty and Staff

 Cannon earned the Doctor of Musical Arts degree in conducting at the University of Texas at Austin in 2009.
 He received the Master of Music degree in wind conducting from the University of Cincinnati College-Conservatory of Music, and the Bachelor of Music degree in percussion performance and music education from the University of Iowa.
 From 2001-2005 Cannon served as director of bands at Williamsburg High School in Williamsburg, Iowa, and from 2006-2007 was music director and conductor of the Cincinnati Youth Wind Ensemble.

-Dr. Cannon is an active composer, arranger, lecturer, and author.
-He has composed original works on commission from school and university ensembles throughout the United States and has collaborated as an arranger for marching, concert, country and western, and electronic ensembles.
-His wind ensemble transcription of John Adams' The Chairman Dances: Foxtrot For Orchestra was recently hailed by the composer as "remarkable" and "wonderfully inspired."
+Cannon has a diverse background as a conductor, composer, arranger, lecturer, and author.
+His wind ensemble transcription of John Adams' The Chairman Dances: Foxtrot for Orchestra published by G. Schirmer/AMP was recently hailed by the composer as "remarkable" and "wonderfully inspired," and he worked as consultant to Mr. Adams in the preparation of a new edition of the orchestral work.
 Cannon has been a featured presenter at numerous state and national music conferences, including the Midwest Clinic.
+His research on the sense of belonging in college marching band was featured as a juried session at the 2017 CBDNA National Athletic Band Symposium, and this research has been reviewed by national journals of psychology and management.
 Dr. Cannon is co-author of The Complete Marching Band Resource Manual, published by University of Pennsylvania Press.
 He is featured in Composers on Composing for Band Volume IV, and has contributed to the Teaching Music Through Performance in Band series, both published by GIA Music.